sindresorhus/find-up/readme.md

 #### filename

-Type: `string`
+Type: `string` `Function`

-Filename of the file to find.
+Filename of the file to find, or a custom matcher function to be called with each directory until it returns a filepath to stop the search or the root directory has been reached and nothing was found.
+When using a matcher function, if you want to check whether a file exists, use [`fs.access()`](https://nodejs.org/api/fs.html#fs_fs_access_path_mode_callback) - this is done automatically when `filename` is a string.

+When using async mode, `filename` may optionally be an `async` function or return a `Promise` for the filepath.

 #### options